8 Captivating Presidents Day Read Aloud Books

 From Sounds to Sentences: Fluency Activities for Early Readers

+Develop fluency with these fun, fluency activities for kids!
 As teachers, one of our primary goals is to equip our young learners with the foundational skills they need to become proficient readers.
-As we dig into the Science of Reading research more and more, we see this in Scarborough’s Reading Rope through the word recognition strands.
-Fluency, the ability to read smoothly and accurately […]
+As we dig into the Science of Reading research more and more, we see this in Scarborough’s Reading Rope through the word recognition […]

 Supporting Kids Struggling in Reading: 10 Practical Tips and Interventions

 Teaching reading is truly a science.
-As we learn more about the Science of Reading research that is rising to the top, schools are beginning to adopt best teaching practices for teaching reading.
+As we learn more about the Science of Reading research that is rising to the top, schools are beginning to adopt best teaching practices for teaching reading, including strategies for those struggling in reading.
 We are better equipped to support kids in reading.
-But even with our knowledge base growing, one thing still remains–we still have […]
+But even with our knowledge base […]

 Using A Personal Sound Wall for Students FREE

 Sound walls are a great change that many teachers are making in their literacy classrooms.
 Why?
 Sound walls are a great visual for students of how phonemes and letters or letter patterns are used to write words.
-Giving each student a copy of their own sound wall is a valuable tool in the classroom.
-Let’s […]
+Giving each student their own personal sound wall is a valuable tool in the classroom.
+Letโs dive into […]

 6 Easy Activities to Help Teach Vowel Teams